quiches-group/quichtify/README.md

 app.mount('#app');
 ```

+## Library documentation

+You can watch and interact with almost all of our components using our [Chromatic's StorybookJs](https://master--629673e43b21dd004ace66f2.chromatic.com).
+Due to some complexity of our component and a lack of experience with Storybook, some functionnality will not work properly.

+We recommand you to check the `Example.vue` file of the component you need.

+To preview and play with the demo of a component, simply change the path to the example component in `src/App.vue` line 6.
+Replace `QDragAndDrop` with the name of your component and run `npm run dev`.

 ## Contribute

 This library is has 2 builds configurations.
 One for developement with a full Vue app and another for building.